jundalisay/sp/content/en/social/economics/fallacies/prout.md

 {{< q a="PR Sarkar" >}}
-If production is increased through investment in developmental programmes instead, the purchasing capacity of the people can be increased..
+If production is increased through **investment in developmental programmes** instead, the purchasing capacity of the people can be increased..
 In pure economic terms developmental programmes are those programmes which directly increase national wealth
 {{< /q >}}

 Unfortunately, PR Sarkar never elaborated on the technical aspects of how to increase purchasing power and so it has remained abstract.

+He correctly points out that **investment** is needed, something that capitalists are very much experts on.
-So the tendency of shallow humans is to give welfare for free.
+- This is in contrast to the tendency of shallow humans to give welfare for free as a means of social upliftment

 If PR Sarkar elaborated on its technical aspects, then PROUT would have instead advocated 'national wealth investment' alongside minimum requirements.

+Currently, China has such public investments in welfare through its state run infrastructure and services with work via state capitalism.
+- Sarkar calls these state run organizatios as "key industries"

+So the natural system of economy was already discovered by Chinese socialism, which also pushes for cooperatives and single-party control where the Communist Party is the *sadvipra* party.

+This makes Prout much less relevant as an economic solution when we compare the povery in Venezuela and the wealth in China, both of which are socialist.